phuonglh/vlp/README.md

 There are some other options for fine-tuning the training, such as `-f` (for min feature frequency cutoff, default value is 3) or `-u` (for domain dimension, default value is 16,384).
 See the code for detail.

 By default, the master URL is set to `local[*]`, which means that all CPU cores of the current machine are used by Apache Spark.
 You can specify a custom master URL with option `-M`.
+See more about this as in the `ner` module below.

 ## 3. Named Entity Recognizer